particle-iot/docs/src/content/reference/datasheets/b-series/b524-b523-datasheet.md

 ### Power

 #### VCC

 VCC is used to supply power to the Quectel EG91-E cellular module.
+The recommended input voltage range on this pin is between 3.6V to 4.2V DC.
+This can be connected directly to a 3.7V LiPo battery.

+If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V at 2A.
+You may want to add additional bulk capacitors to handle the short, high current peak usage when the cellular modem is transmitting.

+#### 3V3

+3V3 is used to supply power to nRF52840, logic ICs, memory, etc..
+The 3V3 input voltage range is between 3V to 3.6V DC, but 3.3V is recommended.
+Make sure that the supply can handle a minimum of 150 mA, however we recommend a minimum of 500 mA supplied from your base board to allow for compatibility with future modules.

+These limits do not include any 3.3V peripherals on your base board, so that may increase the current requirements.

+Your power supply must have a maximum ripple of 120mV peak-to-peak for proper operation of the MCU.

+We do not recommend using a single 3.6V supply for both VCC and 3V3 as the cellular modem performance may be lower below 3.7V.
+Use two separate regulators for best results.

+---

+#### VCC

+VCC is used to supply power to the Quectel EG91-E cellular module.
 The recommended input voltage range on this pin is between 3.6V to 4.3V DC.
 Make sure that the supply can handle currents of at least 2 A.